wonsunahn/CS1632_BeanCounter/README.md

 notice that if you add up all the beans they sum up to only 363 and not 400!
 As you can see, it is going to be very hard to find these kind of bugs with just plain JUnit testing unless you know exactly what you are looking for and what commandline arguments to pass.
-Also, the results are nondeterministic and hence unreproducible, making testing unreliable.
+Also, the results are non-deterministic and hence unreproducible, making testing unreliable.
 We need to run JUnit on top of JPF to find these types of bugs in a reliable manner (later in Task 3).